BebPrompt/BebPrompt.github.io/README.md

 - The site uses the GitHub API to fetch directory contents
 - No external JavaScript libraries are required
 - Audio playback uses the native HTML5 audio element
+- The sidebar can be toggled to maximize screen space, particularly useful on mobile devices